sjohner/azurebootcamp.ch/content/sessions/index.md

 {{< figure src="keynote2022.jpg" alt="Picture of the presenters and audience at the keynote session of Azure Bootcamp Switzerland 2022" >}}
 -->

 We are very happy to be able to offer you once again an exciting lineup including many new speakers, both from the local and international community, consisting of MVPs, Microsoft employees and industry leads, who will speak about specific use cases in the industry as well as the latest developments around services in Azure.
-Be it **real life use cases from Axpo, Georg Fischer, and Liiva**, a kickstart with **Azure Quantum Compute or PowerBI in Azure** or **deep dives on Azure networking** - these sessions will provide you with insights around Azure and the opportunity to connect with peers and speakers.
+Be it **real life use cases from Pax insurance, Axpo, Georg Fischer, and Liiva**, a kickstart with **FinOps on Azure, Azure Quantum Compute or PowerBI** or **deep dives on Azure networking** - these sessions will provide you with insights around Azure and the opportunity to connect with peers and speakers.

 The schedule is still subject to change.